Bottlenose dolphin: Senses

 The dolphin's search for food is aided by a form of sonar known as echolocation: it locates objects by producing sounds and listening for the echoes.
-A broadband burst pulse of clicking sounds is emitted in a focused beam in front of the dolphin.
+Clicking sounds are emitted in a focused beam in front of the dolphin.
 When the clicking sounds hit an object in the water, like a fish or rock, they bounce off and come back to the dolphin as echoes.
 Echolocation tells the dolphins the shape, size, speed, distance, and location of the object.
 To hear the returning echo, they have two small ear openings behind the eyes, but most sound waves are transmitted to the inner ear through the lower jaw.
 As the object of interest is approached, the echo becomes booming, and the dolphins adjust by decreasing the intensity of the emitted sounds.
 (This contrasts with bats and sonar, which reduce the sensitivity of the sound receptor.)
 The interclick interval also decreases as the animal nears the target.
 Evidently, the dolphin waits for each click's echo before clicking again.
 Echolocation details, such as signal strength, spectral qualities, and discrimination, are well understood by researchers.
 Bottlenose dolphins are also able to extract shape information, suggesting they are able to form an "echoic image" or sound picture of their targets.

+They also have electroreception.
+The calves are born with two slender rows of whiskers along their snout, which fall off soon after birth, leaving behind a series of dimples known as vibrissal pits able to sense electric fields.

 Dolphins have sharp eyesight.
 The eyes are located at the sides of the head and have a tapetum lucidum, or reflecting membrane, at the back of the retina, which aids vision in dim light.
 Their horseshoe-shaped, double-slit pupils enable dolphins to have good vision both in air and underwater, despite the different indices of refraction of these media.
 When under water, the eyeball's lens serves to focus light, whereas in the in-air environment, the typically bright light serves to contract the specialized pupil, resulting in sharpness from a smaller aperture (similar to a pinhole camera).

 By contrast, a bottlenose's sense of smell is poor, because its blowhole, the analog to the nose, is closed when underwater and it opens only for breathing.
-It has no olfactory nerves or olfactory lobe in the brain.
+Like other toothed whales, it has no olfactory nerves or olfactory lobe in the brain.
 Bottlenose dolphins are able to detect salty, sweet, bitter (quinine sulphate), and sour (citric acid) tastes, but this has not been well-studied.
 Anecdotally, some individuals in captivity have been noted to have preferences for food fish types, although it is not clear if taste mediates this preference.

 In 2022, a study at the University of St Andrews in Scotland found that dolphins were able to identify their "friends" and family members by the taste of their urine in the water.